mhmadip/chat_app_week2/README.md

 # chat_app_w2
-Week 2 Chat App OOP2 ( 30 April 2023)
+Week 2 Chat App OOP2 ( 4th May 2024)

 Our goals for today:
-1- Create and use Firebase project for your app for storing messages and authentication.
+1- Create and use the Firebase project for your app for storing messages and authentication.
 1- Add authentication feature using Firebase Authentication (email and phone).
 2- To add Firestore to store chat messages.
 3- Using Stream to retrieve messages.